InterswitchSPAK: InterswitchSPAK Innovation Challenge

 As part of the line-up of activities for the Stage II of InterswitchSPAK National Science Competition, the “InterswitchSPAK Innovation Challenge” has the students work in teams (of 9 each) on a project where they are required to proffer solutions to a societal problem in the country.

 The InterswitchSPAK Innovation Challenge was introduced to inspire and motivate students to think out-of-the-box in solving problems and pushing the limits of innovation to address Africa’s many challenges.

 Each of the teams was expected to analyse a problem in the society, and to present the best possible solution to this problem, leveraging on technology.
 Topics are allocated to each team, and with the assistance of team captains assigned to them, they were expected to work on the assigned topics, identify key challenges, proffer the best solution to the problem and present it as a team on the main TV show.

 The topics over the years are given in the table below:

 The winners of the InterswitchSPAK Innovation Challenge are awarded the Founder's Award with benefits, such as individual laptops, all-paid vocational jobs at Interswitch Group plus an invitation to an exclusive dinner event with top officials of the Interswitch Group and other industry leaders.
-In 2018, Team Neptune won the Founder's Award, and in 2019, Team Earth won the award.